 Policy on Academic Code of Conduct

 Moravian University expects its students to perform their academic work honestly and fairly.
-A Moravian student, moreover, should neither hinder nor unfairly assist other students in efforts to complete their own work.
-This policy of academic integrity is the foundation on which learning at Moravian University is built.
+Additionally, a Moravian student should neither hinder nor unfairly assist other students in efforts to complete their own work.
+This policy of academic conduct is the foundation on which learning at Moravian University is built.

-The institution's expectations and the consequences of failure to meet those expectations are outlined in the current Student Handbook, and in the Statement on Academic Honesty at Moravian University, available from the Office of the Provost.
-If a student, at any point in an academic career at Moravian, is uncertain about his or her responsibility as a scholar or about the propriety of a particular action, the instructor should be consulted.
+The institution's expectations and the consequences of failure to meet those expectations are outlined in the policy below.
+If a student is uncertain about their responsibility as a scholar or about the integrity and appropriateness of a particular action, the instructor should be consulted prior to the submission of any coursework or assignments in question.

-The sections that follow outline key academic policies and regulations.
-Please note that appeals of academic policies and issues (including, but not limited to, the specific policies stated below) are heard by the Academic Standards Committee, through the vice provost.
-Decisions of the Academic Standards Committee can be appealed to the provost and dean of the faculty.
-The president of the University does not hear appeals except where (1) new evidence is uncovered after the review by the provost and dean of the faculty; or (2) where the student making the appeal has concerns about procedural issues during the appeals process.
-Appeals of academic policies and issues must be made by the student on his/her own behalf; appeals may not be submitted by a parent, legal guardian, or attorney on behalf of a student.
+The sections that follow outline key policies and regulations related to academic conduct.
+Please note that appeals of any academic policy or issue are reviewed/heard by the Academic Standards Committee.
+Decisions of the Academic Standards Committee can be appealed to the provost, in writing.
+The president of the University does not hear appeals except where (1) new evidence is uncovered after the review by the provost; or (2) where the student making the appeal has concerns about procedural issues during the appeals process.
+Appeals of academic policies and issues must be made by the student on their own behalf; appeals may not be submitted by a parent, legal guardian, or attorney on behalf of a student.
 Appeals to the president must be submitted in writing.

 RECORDING IN CLASS

-Students are not permitted to record a class by any means without prior express authorization of the faculty member.
-Unauthorized recording may be deemed a violation of the Student Code of Conduct.
+Students are not permitted to record a class by any means without prior written authorization of the faculty member or, in the case of a disability accommodation, written authorization from the Office of Disability and Accommodations.
+Unauthorized recording may be deemed a violation of the Student Code of Conduct, and/or a violation of Pennsylvania law.

 ACADEMIC CODE OF CONDUCT